-- Finally, we note that the rank of $\hat{\bf A}$ and the rank of $\hat{\bf A}$ are generally the same provided the difference between the dimension of - 22 A and the rank of A is greater than or equal to the number of discarded elements from the retrieval profile i.e., $n-k \ge q$. - That statement is not necessarily true, but given the rank deficiency of A it is usually true.
-We also note that the $\Sigma^{-1/2} \Phi^T S_0 V_0^T$ - on the right side of Eq.
-6 is the transformed averaging kernel.
-It represents the sensitivity of the phase space retrievals (the - 25 CPSRs) to the true CO concentrations at each vertical level.
-Unlike the raw averaging kernel, which included sensitivities to

-- 1 the null space contributions to the retrieval (the linearly dependent contributions from the right side of Eq.
-2), the transformed - 2 averaging kernel contains only sensitivities for the measurement contributions to the retrieval (the linearly independent - 3 contributions from the right side of Eq.
+Finally, we note that the rank of A and the rank of $\hat{A}$ are generally the same provided the difference between the dimension of A and the rank of A is greater than or equal to the number of discarded elements from the retrieval profile, i.e., $n - k \ge q$ .
+That statement is not necessarily true, but given the rank deficiency of A it is usually true.
+We also note that the $\Sigma^{-1/2} \Phi^T S_0 V_0^T$ on the right side of Eq.
+(6) is the transformed averaging kernel.
+It represents the sensitivity of the phase space retrievals (the CPSRs) to the true CO concentrations at each vertical level.
+Unlike the raw averaging kernel, which included sensitivities to the null space contributions to the retrieval (the linearly dependent contributions from the right side of Eq.
+2), the transformed averaging kernel contains only sensitivities for the measurement contributions to the retrieval (the linearly independent contributions from the right side of Eq.
 2).

-4 5 Results
+5 Results

-5 5.1 Assimilation of Full Retrieval Profiles
+5.1 Assimilation of full retrieval profiles

-- 6 In this section, we look at assimilation/forecast results from the experiments described in Section 4.
-The reader should note - 7 that the CPSR and QOR experiments are the same as the MOP CPSR and MOP QOR experiments from Mizzi et al. (2016) - 8 except: (i) the study period is shorter (nine days as opposed to one month), (ii) we assimilate MOPITT super-observations, and - 9 (iii) we use localization to preclude the assimilated MOPITT CO observations from impacting any state variable other than - 10 CO.
+In this section, we look at assimilation/forecast results from the experiments described in Sect.
+4. The reader should note that the CPSR and QOR experiments are the same as the MOP CPSR and MOP QOR experiments from Mizzi et al. (2016) except (i) the study period is shorter (9 days as opposed to 1 month), (ii) we assimilate MOPITT superobservations, and (iii) we use localization to preclude the assimilated MOPITT CO observations from impacting any state variable other than CO.